infrasonar/docs/docs/collectors/probes/agentcore.md

 If an Agentcore is shutdown properly a list of assets and a check result queue are saved on disk.
 Given the Agentcore starts and it can't connect to the InfraSonar cloud platform the list of saved assets will be used to resume operations.
-Check results up to a maximum of 100.000 packages will be stored in a queue
+Check results up to a maximum of 100.000 packages will be stored in a queue.

 ### Multiple Agentcores